lugu/qiloop/doc/NOTES.md

 - a name associated with a number and a description
 - a list of method to be called
 - a list of signals to be watched
-- a list of properties to be query
+- a list of properties to be queried

 The bus can be introspected thanks to the service directory (which is a service) to know the list of the services.
-Each service exposes the list its methods, signal and properties.
+Each service exposes the list of its methods, signals and properties.

 This project aims to shed some light on QiMessaging by describing the inner details of the protocol.
-All the notes collected in this document come from the analysis for the binary protocol transcribed bellow (section: example: qicli info).
+All the notes collected in this document come from the analysis for the binary protocol transcribed below (section: example: qicli info).

 In order to mess with QiMessaging, an easy way is to download Choregraphe (a GUI programming environment for NAOqi).